Kate-217/principles_of_da/README.md

 ## Getting started

 To get to know with my project, please ensure that you have Python and [Visual Studio Code](https://code.visualstudio.com/) installed.
-I worked on my analysis using Jupyter Notebook, but you can use a different editor to open it.
+I worked on my analysis using **Jupyter Notebook**, but you can use a different editor to open it.

 To open my project with **Google colab** you can use the [link](https://colab.research.google.com/github/Kate-217/principles_of_da/blob/main/penguins.ipynb) which was generated with [Open in Colab](https://openincolab.com/).